 Management should have controls in place to ensure all bank accounts are included in the accounting system and no employee can open and administer a bank account in the name of the City.

 Cause

-The City Clerk was not aware of the bank account and Fire Chief was not aware that he was obligated to turn in the financial activity of the account to the City Clerk.
+The City Clerk was not aware of the bank accounts and Fire & Police Chiefs was not aware that they were obligated to turn in the financial activity of the account to the City Clerk.